Method audit: Outfall Safari

 Cost: Significant.
 Guide and data collection templates are available free of charge.
 The main costs are time for local coordinating groups to plan and run the scheme, train and coordinate volunteers, interpret and share data and engage with regulators and water companies.

-Quality control: Local coordinators responsible for quality control
+Quality control: Local coordinators are responsible for quality control.

 Coverage / scale: The scheme is available nationally but has only been implemented in selected catchments and regions, including selected catchments in the Thames, Trent and Mersey basins and the south coast of England, as well as selected catchments in Scotland.